Lethal Means Safety

 SpeakUp ReachOut is committed to implementing safe storage initiatives for firearms, as it will be associated with increased safe storage rates, and fewer firearm injuries and fatalities.

-To do this, SpeakUp ReachOut is working with local firearm retailers, ranges, instructors, and law enforcement agencies through the Colorado Gun Shop Project (Spanish) to educate firearm owners about proper safe storage and the new 11th Commandment of Firearm Safety:
+To do this, SpeakUp ReachOut is working with local firearm retailers, ranges, instructors, and law enforcement agencies through the Colorado Gun Shop Project (Spanish) and educating the firearm community through the Colorado Office of Gun Violence Prevention about proper safe storage, reporting lost and stolen firearms and implementing lethal means safety training and tools in Eagle, Garfield and Summit Counties.

 Lethal Means Blog Articles